Ealimah11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-addition of numbers to values
+a script to print division